diegochamilton/pl-coding-challenge/README.md

 `npm start`

-which will start the api on localhost:8080
+which will start the react app on localhost:8080

 # API